-It is the responsibility of the team delegate to make sure the referee is respected by their players, coach, parents, spectators and themselves and is responsible for spectator control.
+It is the responsibility of the coaches to make sure the referee is respected by their players, parents, spectators and themselves and the Covid Safety Officer is responsible for spectator control.
 This policy will apply at all times prior to, during and after the game, at the touch football fields, and its immediate surrounding areas.
-It is the responsibility of the team delegate and coaches to provide instructions to their teams on how they are expected to carry out this responsibility.
+It is the responsibility of the coaches to provide instructions to their teams on how they are expected to carry out this responsibility.